Digital FAST: An AI-Driven Multimodal Framework for Rapid and Early Stroke Screening: Dataset

 \subsection{Data acquisition}

 Data collection was conducted using the rear camera of an iPhone~12 mounted on a simple tripod, positioned at a height aligned with the subject’s face while seated.
-To ensure consistency and minimize environmental noise, all recordings were performed in a quiet indoor environment against a neutral background (e.g., a white wall).
+An overview of the recording setup and task-specific framing is illustrated in Fig. \ref{setup}.
+To ensure consistency and minimize environmental noise, all recordings were performed in a quiet indoor environment against a neutral background.
 Videos were captured in vertical orientation at a resolution of 1080p and a frame rate of 30~fps, with High Dynamic Range (HDR) disabled and mono audio recording enabled.
 Although not strictly required, the camera grid mode was activated to assist in centering the subject’s face within the frame.

 For the facial expression and speech tasks, the camera was positioned sufficiently close such that the face occupied approximately 80\% of the video frame, enabling detailed capture of facial movements.
 During the upper-body task, the camera was placed at a greater distance to ensure that both arms and hand movements remained fully visible throughout the recording, while minimizing excessive background space.